Savory, tangy homemade ranch popcorn seasoning has only 5 simple ingredients and takes just 5 minutes to make. Movie night just leveled UP!

 Mix up the homemade ranch on its own, or use the full recipe below to make the ranch seasoned popcorn of your dreams!

-Feel free to multiply this recipe and keep it around to season on the fly!
+Feel free to multiply this recipe and keep it around to add ranch to whatever you happen to be cooking!
 Store it in a glass container.
-It will stay nice and fresh for up to six months.
+It will stay fresh for up to six months.

 Like any spices, ranch seasoning loses flavor the longer it stays on the shelf.